msrivastav13/mo-dx-plugin/README.md

-# sfdx-retrieve:dxsource plugin
+# mo-dx-plugin

-A plugin for Salesforce DX CLI that retrieves metadata from unmanaged package/changeset and creates a package.xml manifest and converts source code to SalesforceDX format.
+A plugin for Salesforce DX CLI that provides ability to save Apex Classes, Apex Triggers, Visualforce Page, Visualforce Components and AuraBundle(Lightning Components) to Salesforce org (Scratch/Non-Scratch orgs) using Tooling API.

+Plugin also provides a retrieve command that can retrieve metadata in salesforceDx source format from salesforce using unmanaged/managed package or changesets.

+The commands in this plugin are used within the DX Code Companion extension (https://marketplace.visualstudio.com/items?itemName=MohithShrivastava.dx-code-companion).
+If you are Visual Studio Code user then recommend installing the extension along with the  plugin to avoid having to remember the commands .

 ## Setup

-### Install as plugin
+### **Install as plugin (Recommended approach for Installing)**

-1. Install plugin: `sfdx plugins:install mo-dx-plugin`
+ Install plugin using command : `sfdx plugins:install mo-dx-plugin`

-### Install from source
+### **Install from source(Preferred approach for debugging and enhancing the plugin)**
 1. Install the SDFX CLI.

 2. Clone the repository: `git clone git@github.com:msrivastav13/mo-dx-plugin.git`